 It’s a fact of life that many, if not most, garages are not used to house a vehicle.
 They’re packed with storage containers, bicycles, lawn and garden equipment, and anything else that can’t be left out in the rain but doesn’t belong in the house.
 If you want to make space for your vehicle again, you'll have to use the vertical space to your advantage.

 Walls and overhead spaces are ideal storage and organization areas.
 You can mount bike racks on the walls, install hooks for mounting hand and garden tools.
 There are overhead platforms on pulleys, so you can slide on storage bins and lift them back up and out of the way again.
 Just make sure you'll still have enough overhead space for walking and gosh, parking your car, after installing these platforms.

-Contain (Almost) Everything, No Matter How Small
+A Home for Everything, No Matter How Small

 It’s mighty cold outside for working in the garage, at least in many parts of the country.
 But that doesn’t have to deter you from your goal.
 There are amazing little high-powered garage heaters that can break the chill and let your work comfortably.
 Turn on some music, crank up the heat, and dig in.
 (Read: Garage Storage for Storing Tools, Gardening Supplies and Cars)

 PS Check out my most popular garage article, 5 Tools for Garage Organization.